Jessica Bygate

-Jessica Bygate (born 10 January 1992) is a former professional basketball player from New Zealand.
+Jessica Rose Bygate (born 10 January 1992) is a former professional basketball player from New Zealand.
 She has played for the Melbourne Boomers in the WNBL and now lives is New South Wales.
-She is now a coach and an exercise scientist.
+She now works in the sports management and operations industry.

 Early life

 Bygate grew up in Nelson and received her secondary education at Nelson College for Girls.
 After school, she attended Lincoln University for a year.

 Professional career

 WBC

-Bygate began her career in New Zealand, playing for the Canterbury Wildcats in the WBC.
-She then moved to the Nelson Sparks, where she won her first WBC championship.
+Bygate began her career in New Zealand, playing for the Nelson Sparks, and later the Canterbury Wildcats in the WBC.
+She won her first WBC championship and MVP.
 She then spent a season for the Junior Tall Ferns, before moving to the Australian leagues.

 College

 Bygate began her college career in 2011 at Moberly Area Community College in Moberly, Missouri.
 Impressive showings earned her a transfer to Dickinson State University in Dickinson, North Dakota where she would play for the Dickinson State Blue Hawks.